Great power

 A great power is a sovereign state that is recognized as having the ability and expertise to exert its influence on a global scale.
 Great powers characteristically possess military and economic strength, as well as diplomatic and soft power influence, which may cause middle or small powers to consider the great powers' opinions before taking actions of their own.
 International relations theorists have posited that great power status can be characterized into power capabilities, spatial aspects, and status dimensions.

-While some nations are widely considered to be great powers, there is considerable debate on the exact criteria of great power status.
-Historically, the status of great powers has been formally recognized in organizations such as the Congress of Vienna or the United Nations Security Council.
-The United Nations Security Council, NATO Quint, the G7, the BRICs and the Contact Group have all been described as great power concerts.
+While some nations are widely considered to be great powers, there is considerable debate on the exact criteria for great power status.
+Historically, great powers have been formally recognized as members of organizations such as the Congress of Vienna of 1814–1815 or the United Nations Security Council, of which the permanent members are China, France, Russia, the United Kingdom, and the United States.
+The United Nations Security Council, NATO Quint, the G7, BRICS, and the Contact Group have all been described as great power concerts.

-The term "great power" was first used to represent the most important powers in Europe during the post-Napoleonic era.
+The term "great power" was first used to describe the most important powers in Europe during the post-Napoleonic era.
 The "Great Powers" constituted the "Concert of Europe" and claimed the right to joint enforcement of the postwar treaties.
 The formalization of the division between small powers and great powers came about with the signing of the Treaty of Chaumont in 1814.
 Since then, the international balance of power has shifted numerous times, most dramatically during World War I and World War II.
-In literature, alternative terms for great power are often world power or major power.
+In literature, world power and major power are often used as synonyms for "great power".